Writing For Professionals Certificate (Online)

 Grammar for Writing Professionals

 Gain experience in the editing and proofreading process, recognizing and correcting errors in accordance with accepted Canadian standards.
 You will also study the importance of working as part of an editing team to help produce acceptable full length manuscripts.
-This course examines the use of grammar ? participants should already possess competent English language skills including basic grammar (or Writing Grammatically (LANG 35).
+You should already possess competent English language skills including basic grammar (or Writing Grammatically - LANG 35).

 Technical Communications